University-of-London/CSM100-SDP-Spring-2023/README.md

 ------

 + assignment-related — examples that may assist you with the coursework.
-+ misc — miscellaneous examples that don't really fit elsewhere.
++ misc — miscellaneous examples that don't fit elsewhere.
 + topic[1-10] — the code from that topic and related examples.
 + ...